 A: Hi Alvina, I’ve never heard of that happening before.
 Try using mild soapy water with a child’s soft toothbrush to gently clean it.

 Q: Pertaining to gold filled does the 5% requirement only pertain to GF made in the US?
 What about other countries like China… can they put less and still call it GF? - Julie

 A: Hi Nana, thanks for your comment and I’m glad this article helped you.
-You may find this blog section helpful, too at: Halstead Business Articles.
+You may find this blog section helpful, too: Halstead Business Articles.
 Lots of luck to you!

 A: Hi Lynn, It shouldn’t.
 The gold layer is thick enough that it compresses with the indentation, rather than exposing the metal as cutting it would.

 A: That's a personal choice.
-The weight of the beads, hole size, overall shape of the finished piece...etc can play roles in it too.
+The weight of the beads, hole size, the overall shape of the finished piece...etc can play roles in it.
 I have never strung beads on gold-filled wire because it is such a hard, expensive material.
 It is perfect for wire wrapping and weaving, though.
 Have you thought of stringing wire instead?
 These types of wire produce a nice, draped look.

 Q: Hello Hilary!
 I am planning on metal stamping gold-filled blanks and creating jewelry out of it.
-Do you think it is legal/ethical to stamp gold-filled and then marketed it as gold-filled?
-In essence, does stamping the gold-filled blank cause it to loose enough gold that it should no longer be considered gold-filled?
+Do you think it is legal/ethical to stamp gold-filled and then market it as gold-filled?
+In essence, does stamping the gold-filled blank cause it to lose enough gold that it would no longer be considered gold-filled?
 Thank You, Whitney

 A: Hi Whitney, that’s a great question!
 When you stamp gold-filled it compresses it instead of removing the gold-filled.
 You’re not losing the gold in the process like you would if you were sanding it away.
 Hope that helps!